AnyChart/docs.anychart.com/AnyGantt/Quick_Start.md

 ```
 ###3.
 Prepare your Data

-AnyGantt provides opportunity  much more ways of working with data (such as setting tree like hierarchy with parent/child division), thus it requires preparing data before usage.
+Gantt Chart provides quite a few opportunities to work with data (such as setting tree like hierarchy with parent/child division), thus it requires preparing data before usage.

 ```
 function getData() {